Mechanism devised to assess RTI execution in Pakistan

 The Chief Information Commissioners (CIC) of Khyber Pakhtunkhwa Information Commission and Punjab Information Commission along with officials and representatives of the government and civil society organisations also attended.

-The methodology focus on the measures being taken for the implementation of the RTI laws by Information Commissions, Public Information Officers and public bodies.
+The methodology focuses on the measures being taken for the implementation of the RTI laws by Information Commissions, Public Information Officers and public bodies.

-The methodology so developed will now be applied in Khyber Pakhtunkhwa and Punjab in the first phase and the same exercise will subsequently be carried in other parts of the country where RTI laws is extended.
+The methodology so developed will now be applied in Khyber Pakhtunkhwa and Punjab in the first phase.
+The same exercise will subsequently be carried in other parts of the country where RTI law has been extended.

 Toby Mendel, executive director, CLD, is leading the team developing the methodology.
 The CLD is also providing assistance for the training of the trainers (ToTs) and the second phase of the first such programme will start here today (Monday).